ente-io/ente/auth/migration-guides/authy.md

 Before you run the program, make sure that both the Python program and the JSON file are in the same directory, otherwise this will not work!

-To run the Python program, open it in your IDE and run the program, or open your terminal and type `python3 authy_to_ente.py` (MacOS/Linux/whatever that uses bash or similar) or `py -3 authy_to_ente.py` (Windows).
+To run the Python program, open it in your IDE and run the program, or open your terminal and type `python3 authy_to_ente.py` (MacOS/Linux, or any other OS that uses bash) or `py -3 authy_to_ente.py` (Windows).
 Once you run it, a new TXT file called `auth_codes.txt` will be generated.
 You can now import your data to ente Authenticator!

 ---
-We're in the homestretch now!
-Now that we have the TXT or JSON file, let's import it.
-This should be the easiest part of the entire migration process.
+You should now have a TXT file (method 1, method 2.1) or a JSON file (method 2) that countains your TOTP secrets, which can now be imported into ente Authenticator.
+To import your codes, please follow one of the steps below, depending on which method you used to export your codes.

 # Importing to ente Authenticator (Method 1, method 2.1)
 1. Copy the TXT file to one of your devices with ente Authenticator.